Table of Contents

 If you put just your home in a trust, your other possessions will still undergo probate.
 This is true whether you have a will or not.
 Even smaller bank or investment accounts named in a trust must go through the probate procedure.
 Likewise, after you pass away, your estate might incur additional expenses as the trust must file an income tax return and value assets, potentially negating the expense savings of preventing probate.

-Every person’s circumstance is different and has its own complexities.
+However, every person’s circumstance is different and has its own complexities.
 That’s why it’s vital to deal with your lawyer to understand your options and whether a trust is your best legal option.
-A lawyer can guide you with selecting a revocable or irrevocable trust based upon your assets, objectives, and pre-existing will or estate preparation already created.
+A lawyer can guide you with selecting a revocable or irrevocable trust based on your assets, objectives, and pre-existing will or estate preparation already created